-As students become independent road users, they need to consider the skills, attitudes, and behaviours to help them and others stay safe as a pedestrian, passenger, wheels user and future driver.
+As students become independent road users, they can still be vulnerable road users.
+The skills, attitudes, and behaviours need to be developed to help them and others stay safe as a pedestrian, passenger, wheels user and future driver.

 Driver education is taught in NSW secondary schools, not driver training.